csinva/csinva.github.io/_notes/stat/causal_inference.md

       - $\hat{\theta}_A = \mathrm{argmin} \sum_{i \in A} (a_i - \bar{a}_A - (x_i - \bar{x}_A)^T \theta)^2$
   2. neyman-pearson
     - null + alternative hypothesis
+  3. can also take a bayesian perspective on the missing data

 ## DAGs / structural causal models (pearl et al.)